 Representatives of North American Properties presented details about the proposed Avalon development project to a packed house at Alpharetta City Hall Monday night.

 Mark Toro, managing partner at North American Properties, went over the initial site plan, spoke about prospective retailers, eased minds over for-rent housing and explained how Avalon will differ from the former Prospect Park project.
+Toro also identified the areas where Alpharetta may be lacking in its offerings to the community.

 “You're probably under the impression that Alpharetta has everything,” he said to the crowd before going to describe some “missing components.”